szaneer/240TestPrep/README.md

 - printTree - Return a string holding all tree values in order of search like in the story with a space in between all numbers and a space at the end
 - freeTree - Free all nodes from the tree

+Clarification:
+- This type of binary tree is a BST or Binary Search Tree which means all new nodes with a value larger than the root node are to be inserted into the right side of the tree while smaller values are inserted into the left side
+- Do not insert values that already exist in tree

 ##Testing
 - Test case can be run with the command ./ProgramName Test#
 - For example: ./BinaryTreeTest 1
 - Using 0 will run all test cases

+Test 1:
+- Tests to see if insert and printTree are working.

+Test 2:

+Test 3: